rabidaudio/synthesizer/Plan.md

     5. A/D/S/R envelope
       - 4 envelopes required for 4-voice polyphony
       - wired to VCA by default
+      - could save surface area with 1 set of ADSR controls for a pair of envelopes
       - fully modular could mean you could borrow one for VCF instead
         - alternatively, perhaps simpler A/D envelope for VCF?
     6. LFO